South Normanton Athletic F.C.: History

 The team's best position being 3rd which was a promotion place.
 The club was promoted to the NCEL for the start of the 2003–04 season where they played till the club decided to fold at the end of the 2007–08 season due to an ageing committee and no new blood coming to the club.

 The club reformed with a new committee under the chairmanship of Phil Bailey, with new management and players.
 Despite 5 seasons of promise, the dream of promotion could not be realised despite numerous top 3 finishes.

 2013 brought the summer appointment of former Borrowash Vics manager Mark Wilson to the club.
 The team started strongly with 10 victories and 2 draws from the first twelve games, before a winter of weather postponements brought an abrupt end to the form.
 Victories became harder to come by in the New Year, and a run of one win in eight threatened to derail the promotion dream.
 However, Wilson steered the team to a strong run in and a runners-up finish.
 This was enough to guarantee a promotion to Step 6 East Midlands Counties League for the first time since the club's re-formation.

 After finishing 2nd in the 2016–17 season they were promoted to the Midland League Premier Division after champions West Bridgford refused promotion.

 On 6 April 2020, South Normanton Athletic announced that they had resigned from the Midland Football League.

 For the 2020/2021 season, SNAFC successfully applied and resumed their status at Step 7 football in the Central Midlands Premier League and reinstated a reserves team playing the Central Midlands Division 1.

 Backroom staff

-The first team manager is Daniel Hatfield, with Dean Bland as his assistant.
-The reserves side is managed by Jermaine Judson.
+The first team manager is Dave Turner with Lee Fletcher as his assistant.